raghavendra89/ds-visualizer/_stacks/browser-history.md

 #### Algorithm:

 We can solve this using two stacks.
-When the user performs `visit` or `forward` operations we can keep track of the active urls in stack 1.
+When the user performs `visit` operations we can keep track of the active urls in stack 1.
 And when the user performs the `back` operation then we need to pop the urls from stack 1 and push them onto stack 2.
 The urls in the stack 2 will be used to perform the `forward` opearion.
 Finally the url at the top of the stack 1 is the current active url.

 **Steps:**